Week 4: Patriots at Chiefs

 Although there is plenty of reason to support that call, I would expect that the officiating department does go over this play with the officials and discuss some refinements to the celebration rules to cover a situations such as this.
-Given the NFL’s continued perceived insensitivity in multiple societal arenas, such as gender and ethnic issues, I would not be surprised if the league office completely walks back from this call as a means of tamping down any further controversy. ( ) However, this is a call that certainly can go either way under current approved rules interpretations.
+Given the NFL’s continued perceived insensitivity in multiple societal arenas, such as gender and ethnic issues, I would not be surprised if the league office completely walks back from this call as a means of tamping down any further controversy. ( Update 10 a.m.
+ET: The league did, in fact, do just that.
+And quickly.)
+However, this is a call that certainly can go either way under current approved rules interpretations.

 And, to address the perception that there is a double standard because of Abdullah’s religion, when this was reviewed by then-vice president of officiating Mike Pereira in 2009, a religious expression that was not by a Muslim was flagged, however in this case, it wasn’t preceded by another celebratory action.

 As it stands now, you can pray to a higher power, but not even God can save you from a penalty if you slide into the end zone.